On the infinitude of Prime $k$-tuples: Introduction

 Assume the contrary.
 Then $\sum\Lambda(n)/\log(n)n^s$ would converge uniformly at $s=1$, and we would have

 Hence, partial summation would yield

 where $\epsilon$ is an end-point contribution and

 But from Euclid we know the right-most sum must diverge, and so we have a contradiction.
-This $\log(\log(N))$ behavior for $\sum_{p\leq N}1/p$ is well-known, and it shows the reciprocal of primes `just barely' diverges with $N$.
+This $\log(\log(N))$ behavior for $\sum_{p\leq N}1/p$ is well known, and it shows the reciprocal of primes `just barely' diverges with $N$.

 The point of reviewing Euler's method is to give a preview of our plan for prime doubles.
-We don't yet have a representation of the prime double zeta function $\zeta_{(2)}(s)$.
+We don't yet have a representation of the prime-double zeta function $\zeta_{(2)}(s)$.
 So we will adapt the above argument to the prime-double case and utilize Zhang's result to infer the divergence of a certain pertinent sum for at least one admissible $\mathcal{H}_2=\{0,h\}$.
 It turns out that the pertinent sum to consider is

 This sum happens to exhibit the $\log(\log(N))$ behavior.

 Of course one could just guess this sum.
 But it is more satisfying and reassuring to see that it comes from the definition

 which in turn comes from explicit formulae relating exact and average summatory functions for prime doubles \cite{LA1},\cite{LA2}.